Sexual harassment at work and settlement agreements

 Whilst you may want to fight, you know your employer will never accept liability and you do not have the appetite, or deep pockets, for long and drawn-out court proceedings.
 If this is the case, you might want to negotiate yourself an exit package or settlement deal.

-Negotiating an exit package following allegations of sexual harassment is often very delicate and you may be best placed to seek specialist advice before embarking on the negotiation process.
+The advice you need following sexual harassment may often be very delicate and you may be best placed to seek specialist advice before embarking on the negotiation process.
 We set out below some advice on general principles.

 In some cases, your negotiation will start because it has become clear that your employer is not prepared to take sufficient action to deal with the complaint.
 In others, it can be a possible tactic to open up a conversation on a without prejudice basis before making a formal complaint.

 Templates and guides are available for free on our website.
 We have provided you with direct access to some related guides at the end of this article.

 Whilst there is likely to be a need to discuss the harassment itself it is often best not to go into details, particularly if this is likely to focus attention on differences of opinion.

 You should then outline what you are looking for – payment of your contractual payments as well as benefits in addition to compensation.

 If there is to be a settlement agreement, it will often contain a non-disclosure agreement (NDA) or confidentiality clause which you will be you will be asked to sign.
 You may have some strong feelings about this.
-It is likely to be open to you to agree an NDA and still be able to refer the matter to a regulator or law enforcement agency, but generally the employer will want to prevent you from discussing the circumstances leading to the termination of your employment and the terms of the settlement agreement are confidential.
-We would always expect this to also bind the employer and the perpetrator.
+It is likely to be open to you to agree to an NDA and still be able to refer the matter to a regulator or law enforcement agency.